jeluuu/hc_retained/README.md

 # hc_retainer_message

-retainer message plugin to store more than one message
+retainer message plugin to store more than one message and send on subscribe